13 Best Movies About Sex Addiction You Must See

 3. Belle de Jour (1967)

 Catherine Deneuve stars as a wealthy but bored newlywed eager to taste life to the fullest.
 She seemingly gets her wish early in the film when she is kidnapped, tied to a tree, and whipped.
-It turns out that this is only a daydream, but her subsequent visits to a neighboring brothel, where she offers her services, certainly seem to be real.
+It turns out that this is only a daydream, but her subsequent visits to a neighboring brothel, where she offers her services, certainly seem to be accurate.
 Overall, the film is a delicate but passionate study of erotica.

 There is nothing even remotely traditional about what Luis Bunuel did with filmmaking.
 He is one of the greatest surreal filmmakers of all time.
 ‘Belle de Jour’ is arguably his finest work.
 It has all the classic elements that define his style of filmmaking.
 It is wildly provocative and entertaining, with a memorable performance by Catherine Deneuve.
 One of the most striking aspects of the film is the cinematography.
-Bunuel’s choice of visual aesthetics here is quite interesting, and the way he uses color is truly phenomenal.
+Bunuel’s choice of visual aesthetics here is quite interesting, and the way he uses color is genuinely phenomenal.
 Easily one of the greatest films of world cinema, you can stream ‘Belle de Jour’ here.

 2. The Piano Teacher (2001)